nondualit/demo.nondualit.com/README.md

-# nondualit.com template
+# Purpose of This Repository
+The purpose of this repository is to learn Kubernetes (K8s).
+This manifest shares the source code for my website, nondualit.com, so you can experiment with setting it up on your own Kubernetes cluster.
+For example, you can use DigitalOcean or TransIP K8s Stack, which are among the most affordable options available online.

+What You’ll Need:
+- An account with DigitalOcean or TransIP K8s Stack
+- A valid domain
+- A working email address
+- At least $24/month for a 2-node cluster

+To-Do:
+- Add the token as a secret
+- Make the repository private

+Feel free to replace my website with your own code if you prefer.

-use it if you want!
+Hace fun and use it if you want! k8s rulez

-# k8s rulez

-Run this manifest for example on DigitalOcean k8s
+#Run this manifest for example on DigitalOcean k8s

-To get your ingress IP (after manifest)
+#To get your ingress IP (after manifest)
 <pre>kubectl get ingress nginx-ingress</pre>

 <pre>